Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 Layered Ugrids
 --------------

-iMOD6 currently supports only 2d ugrid files.
-However, when iMOD6 recognizes that datasets called “layer_1_top” and “layer_1_bot” are present (1 being a layer number), it will create a 3d grid using the x and y coordinates from the 2d grid, and the top and bottoms from the
+The iMOD 3D Viewer currently supports only 2d ugrid files.
+However, when it recognizes that datasets called “layer_1_top” and “layer_1_bot” are present (1 being a layer number), it will create a 3d grid using the x and y coordinates from the 2d grid, and the top and bottoms from the